-Illustration: My kids have grown up playing in soccer leagues, so we were able to watch them develop their soccer skills over the years.
+Illustration: My kids grew up playing in soccer leagues, so we were able to watch them develop their soccer skills over the years.
 Maureen and I both regret not taking more home videos of those experiences, but had we those videos available, one of the things you would notice about our kids' teams when they were very young is that their teams all loved to go where the ball was going.
 No one wanted to play their positions.
 We used to hear the coach yelling a lot, "Play your position!"
 As the kids got older and played in high school, they learned to do that, and so we did not hear that as much from the coaches.

-Application: A godly dad focuses on his responsibility to his wife; he's not focused on the wife's responsibility to him.
+Application: A godly dad must play his position.
+He must focus on his responsibility to his wife, not on the wife's responsibility to him.
 Paul organizes the passage we have read by letting us know who is supposed to be focusing on what.
 As readers, we are all assigned a position on the field of the home.
 He indicates in each section who the direct addressees for that particular section are: "Wives" v.
 18, "Husbands" v.
 19, "Children" v.
 20, "Fathers" v.
 21, "Slaves" v.
 22, "Masters" 4:1.
 Pastor Ashbrook, in his book, Family Fundamentals, likened this to hearing your name over the public address system at an airport.

-Yet I know from the experience of over 30 years of marriage that verse 18 is a verse that I as a husband have found myself focusing my thoughts on, and Maureen as my wife has had an affinity for verse 19.
-My thought is often that if only my wife were more submissive, I could be more loving.
+Yet I know from the experience of almost 40 years of marriage that verse 18 is a verse that I as a husband have found easier to focus on, and Maureen as my wife has had a natural attraction to verse 19.
+My temptation is always to think that if only my wife were more submissive, I could be more loving.
 And Maureen has at times intimated that if only I were more loving, she could better follow.
+Both thoughts may be true, but they are out of position, coming from the wrong spouse in the marriage.

 Certainly, the nature of the experience of loving my wife when she is submissive is very different from times when she is not; and for her, the nature of being submissive when I am loving is very different than when I am not.
-But I want us to see that there is no excuse for ever failing to love or submit in the Scripture.
+But I want us to see that there is no excuse to be found in our spouse for our ever failing to love or submit.

 It is the commitment to do what is fitting to the Lord that produces a submissive spirit in the wife, and it is the desire to be like Christ who loved the church that will produce in a husband a genuine love for his wife ((Eph.
 5:25, "just as also Christ loved the church"; vv.
 17, 23).
+Imagine trying to love a wife as unsubmissive as the church has been to Christ.
 What do you do, husbands, if your wife is not following you the way you wish she would?
 You continue to focus on verse 19, and you leave verse 18 to the wife and the Lord.
 The godly dad focuses on his responsibility; he is not focused on his wife's responsibility.

-Application2: So on this Father's Day, our focus is on verse 19.
+So on this Father's Day, our focus is on verse 19.
 What responsibility does it mention?
 It says that the responsibility of the godly dad for his wife is forgiving love.